Install Postman Insights Agent as a DaemonSet

 Reference the ConfigMap in the deployment:

-This imports all key-value pairs from the deployment-service-config
+This imports all key-value pairs from the deployment-service-config as environment variables into the container.

 If you want to store the API Key in secrets (for security concerns) and the Service ID in Config Map, do the following: